-PQRS, Value-based payment modifier (VM), and the EHR Incentive Program (Meaningful Use) – will go away at the end of 2016 along with the penalties incurred (they phase out in 2018).
-These programs will be consolidated with a new component added – Clinical Practice Improvement Activities.
+PQRS, Value-based Payment Modifier (VM), and the EHR Incentive Program (Meaningful Use) will go away at the end of 2016 along with the penalties incurred (they phase out in 2018).
+These programs will be consolidated with a new component added: Clinical Practice Improvement Activities.
 Good news is that positive payment adjustments are possible with minimal participation in 2017, as little as submitting a single measure or activity.

 You should familiarize yourself with the new payment structures and determine which participation option is right for your practice.
-You will also need to understand and implement the new reporting structure because it will affect your reimbursements beginning in 2019.
+You also will need to understand and implement the new reporting structure because it will affect your reimbursements beginning in 2019.

 USPI’s Physician Strategy Group will provide resources and guidelines to help you understand how the rule applies to your practice and keep you abreast of timelines for participation.
 Get started today by viewing the links on the right, or contact us directly at (855) 207-5203 or firstname.lastname@example.org.